-Your adoption specialist will arrange a conference call, where you and the adoptive family will just get to know each other.
+Your adoption specialist will arrange a conference call, where you and the adoptive family will get to know each other.
 You can ask questions, chat, and tell them about yourself.
-Even if families looking to adopt don’t live in Kansas, you can continue to communicate through emails, phone calls, and more.
-If you both live in Kansas, you may be able to arrange an in-person meeting with your adoption specialist.
+Even if this family looking to adopt doesn’t live in Kansas, you can continue to communicate through emails, phone calls, and more.
+If they live nearby, you may be able to arrange an in-person meeting with your adoption specialist.

-Afterwards, you can continue to communicate with your baby and their family however you both feel comfortable through an open adoption.
+After your baby is born and you place them with the adoptive parents, you can continue to communicate with them however you both feel comfortable through an open adoption.
 Because most adoptions are open, you may request a prospective adoptive family who is willing to travel for future visits, so they may come to Kansas to visit even if they live out of state.
 You can view open adoption family profiles here.

-What If I already know people who want to adopt my baby?
+5. What if I already know people who want to adopt in Kansas?